diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Beyond that all steps should work.

-Generic steps like Data Grid, CSV Input, Table Input, ... are meant for small, non-parallel data sets.
+Generic steps like Data Grid, CSV Input, Table Input, ... are **meant for small, non-parallel data sets**.
 A generic step now uses a single threaded transformation.
 [Issue 30](https://github.com/mattcasters/kettle-beam/issues/30)

 Data for Kettle **input steps** needs to fit in memory.